What Is a dApp? Decentralized Apps Explained

 Will dApps replace Apps?

-Although decentralized applications are often considered one of the holy grails of blockchain technology, they’re still largely experimental.
-Currently, dapps still have some growing pains to deal with before they can compete with their web2 counterparts.
+Although decentralized applications are often considered one of the holy grail of blockchain technology, they’re still largely experimental.
+Currently, dApps still have some growing pains to deal with before they can compete with their web2 counterparts.

 Likely, it’ll still be a few years until you’ve got a dApp that achieves the same level of success as something like WhatsApp or Instagram.

-And there’s a few main reasons behind this.
+And there are a few main reasons behind this.

 They generally also require you to be at least somewhat knowledgeable about cryptocurrencies, which can be a major barrier to entry.
 After all, just 1% of the world population uses or holds cryptocurrencies.